stefannica/zenml/docs/book/advanced-guide/querying-the-metadata-store.md

 zenml config artifacts set "gs://your-bucket/sub/dir"
 ```

-In Python, the `ArtifactStore` and `MetadataStore` classes can be used to override the default stores set above.
+In Python, the `BaseArtifactStore` and `MetadataStore` classes can be used to override the default stores set above.

 ## How metadata is stored